cloudflare/cloudflare-docs/content/rules/url-forwarding/examples/redirect-all-another-domain.md

 summary: Create a redirect rule to redirect all requests to a different domain, maintaining all functionality, except for the discontinued HTTP service (port 80).
 product:
   - Redirect Rules
-title: Redirect all requests from one domain to another
+title: Redirect requests from one domain to another
 ---

 # Redirect all requests from one domain to another domain